Greece struggles with creditors to keep bad loans from 'vultures'

 "The main hurdle is non-performing loans.
 Our side is trying to exempt mortgages and small business and consumer loans from being transferred to private funds."

-Talks were expected to drag on until late on Thursday and also cover the structure of a new privatization fund which Germany and other creditors insisted on to pay down debt.
+Talks were expected to drag on until late on Thursday and also cover the structure of a new privatisation fund which Germany and other creditors insisted on to pay down debt.

 Another government official said there was convergence on public sector wages and an energy ministry official said Athens was also likely to reach agreement on the power grid operator.